Complying with the BrokerCheck Reference and Link Requirements in FINRA Rule 2210

 - instructions and tools for creating direct links to a firm or registered person’s BrokerCheck page;

-- a tool for creating a custom BrokerCheck widget on a firm’s website, which allows users to search only registered professionals at the firm without leaving the firm’s website; and
+- a tool for creating a custom BrokerCheck widget on a firm’s website, which allows users to search only registered persons at the firm without leaving the firm’s website; and

 - resources to allow registered persons to create custom references to BrokerCheck using raw graphical files.